-- A grantsmanship document representing a compilation of all resources at CCHMC and UC was distributed and posted on the OFD webpage.
+- A grantsmanship document representing a compilation of all resources at Cincinnati Children's and UC was distributed and posted on the OFD webpage.
 The seminar series was launched in August of 2011.

 - The OFD developed two comprehensive grant resource documents – one for internal grants and one for foundation/external grants – to support faculty in identifying grant opportunities.
 Both documents are updated on a continuous basis as new information becomes available.

 - A work-life balance networking group was launched in 2011, under the direction of Drs.
 Jennifer Hillman and Sean Barnett.
 A work-life balance needs assessment was developed as an on-line survey for the purpose of informing the development of future programs and support mechanisms.

 - The “Wine and Wisdom” series was launched to highlight the pathways to success of highly successful faculty members at Cincinnati Children's.
 Speakers in 2011-2012 included Drs.
 Arnie Strauss and Peggy Hostetter.

 - The OFD convened a mentorship committee in 2011 that developed recommendations for a mentorship program at Cincinnati Children's.
 A mentorship advisory committee was created in 2012 to provide strategic guidance for the implementation of the recommendations.

 - Recommendations already put into practice include the following:

 - Mentorship was highlighted in the revised departmental reappointment, promotion and tenure guidelines

 - Awards for excellent mentorship were created, and included in the first annual faculty awards program in February 2012.

 - Resource materials for mentorship, including a mentorship handbook, have been developed and are under review by the mentorship advisory committee.